crisperdue/prooftoys-site/content/real-number-facts.md

 {{% /preblock %}}

 *Except for 0 and 1, the notations for numbers in Prooftoys do not have this sort of definition.
-Instead, it is accurate to think of them as shorthands for expressions that build up the appropriate number from 0, 1, addition, and multiplication.*
+Instead, it is appropriate to think of them as shorthands for expressions that build up the appropriate number from 0, 1, addition, and multiplication.*